mohammad-agus/mohammad-agus/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as a data analyst
+My name is Agus, I'm a data analyst with 4 years of experience in the operations and supply chain management of a retail company.
-- 🌱 I’m currently learning python and data science
+I'm currently learning machine learning and Python.

 <!--